Begin–Sadat Center for Strategic Studies: Impact and status

-In the University of Pennsylvania's 2014 Global Go To Think Tanks Report, the center was ranked the ninth best think thank in the Middle East and North Africa, behind the Carnegie Middle East Center (Lebanon), ACPSS (Egypt), Brookings (Qatar), EDAM (Turkey), INSS (Israel), Al Jazeera Centre for Studies, (AJCS) (Qatar), TESEV (Turkey), and GRC (Saudi Arabia).
+In the University of Pennsylvania's 2014 Global Go To Think Tanks Report, the center was ranked the ninth best think tank in the Middle East and North Africa, behind the Carnegie Middle East Center (Lebanon), ACPSS (Egypt), Brookings (Qatar), EDAM (Turkey), INSS (Israel), Al Jazeera Centre for Studies, (AJCS) (Qatar), TESEV (Turkey), and GRC (Saudi Arabia).

-In 2017, some members of BESA split off to create the new Jerusalem Institute for Strategic Studies (JISS), which takes a similar approach to security issues.
+In 2017, some scholars and officials split from BESA to launch the Jerusalem Institute for Strategic Studies (JISS), which sought to inject realist thinking into Israel's policy debate.